ConradSulzer/elixir_poker_bot/README.md

 # Poker

+### DEMO
+Join the bot sandbox slack to demo live: https://join.slack.com/t/bot-sandbox-corp/shared_invite/zt-16ef9rods-nU6nn43jNJAL5BfbT4Nzgw.

+Use `/poker help` to see available commands.
+There is currently only one valid issue in the connected repo, issue 1.

+## Running The Bot

 The first thing you will need to do is create a poker bot app, install it to your workspace and add it to a channel.
 Find out about Slack basic app setup [here](https://api.slack.com/authentication/basics#installing).
 The app might not use all of the following permissions, but it definitely uses some of them.
 So, you're gonna want to add these:

 `channels:join`